vdakov/Quizzz/docs/agendas/AGENDA_3_1.md

-* Activity regarding backend, we need understand 4 endpoints (get could post delete)
+* Activity regarding backend, we need understand 4 endpoints (get put post delete)

 (at least 2 end points should be learned until this sunday importat to look through the videos to get familiar